goocy/hypermaze/Readme.md

 ## Overview

-This Maze Generator employs a custom algorithm that conjures a Room class to represent the maze, etches passages between cells within the room, and then brings to life your maze for your viewing pleasure.
-All of this multi-dimensional magic is wrapped up in a few Python modules that do everything from manipulating the hypermaze grid, to carving the inter-dimensional passages, and finally to rendering your stunning, labyrinthine creation.
+Typically, you would conjure a new fully-filled grid space from the Room class.
+Feel free to add caverns at this stage.
+Then you etch passages between cells within the room, bringing the maze structures to life.
+You can watch the creation if you want, and of course there are numerous parameters to tune.

 ## Features